AlizadeAlireza/aave_defi_smartcontract_hardhat/README.md

 in this function the spender address is lending pool address because we want to give the lending pool our web token.

+for deposit we call the function from contract and pass the arguments to it. function deposit(address asset, uint256 amount, address onBehalfOf, uint16 referralCode) external;

+we pass this function our weth address, amount of our token, deployer address and always zero to referralCode.